 • Spendthrift trusts.
 These trusts protect the beneficiary’s assets from creditors and prevent beneficiaries from squandering their inheritance.

-What are the requirements to make a trust in Texas?
+Requirements to make a trust in Texas

 For a trust to be considered valid in Texas, it must meet the requirements enumerated in the Texas Trust Code.
 The following elements must be met to create a valid trust: